abdulwaheed76/practices/README.md

 ## Definition of mistake
 1. ANY thing that is done outside explicit rules of company policy and this practices doc. e.g but NOT limited to
-    1. not following **code** rules,
+    2. not following **code** rules,
-    2. causing **PR issues** to be filed which are not just a difference of opinion but technical / business mistake or carelessness.
+    3. causing **PR issues** to be filed which are not just a difference of opinion but technical / business mistake or carelessness.
-    3. missing prominent / critical issues while **reviewing a PR** (someone else's code)
+    4. missing prominent / critical issues while **reviewing a PR** (someone else's code)
 1. ANY thing that shows absence of due care, ownership and responsible behaviour. e.g but NOT limited to
+    1. for something you might have to say "Oh I/you forgot to do this", "I/you missed this", "I/you should have done this", "this is not stable and for production / public / clients"
-    1. not taking enough measures to undertand **requirments** of a task.
+    2. not taking enough measures to undertand **requirments** of a task.
 It is your responsibility to clear up things if not clear already.
-    2. forgetting** or implementing requirments **incorrectly**
+    3. forgetting** or implementing requirments **incorrectly**
-    3. **asking** the same thing **more than once** (you should take notes if you fear to forget) or not following anything said by lead / manager thus (s)he had to remind more than once.
+    4. **asking** the same thing **more than once** (you should take notes if you fear to forget) or not following anything said by lead / manager thus (s)he had to remind more than once.
 1. Proposing, researching, concluding or implementing ANY thing that is least expected from one's level e.g but NOT limited to
     1. **missing** some important aspect of documentation while research or study
     2. **making a PR issue**, suggesting something without proper knowledge and **certainity**